rhubarbwu/CLIP_FAISS_NNs/README.md

 ### Indexing

 The indexes will be stored in `indexes` and have a filename indicating dataset and number of features (which may vary given the CLIP model and FAISS compression method used).
-After each dataset generates an index, its (`dataset_name`, `dataset_path`) are added to `collection.txt` if they weren't already there.
-This provides an easy reference to reconstruct an ordered compound index and dataloader.

 #### Generating Image Indexes